Home Home | About Us | Site Map | Contact Us| Road Conditions

 A century later, Cook's Town was built on the banks of the river where that historic meeting took place.
 A bustling new port and community grew from a ramshackle tent city to service the mining camps of Queensland's largest gold rush on the Palmer River.
 The gold soon disappeared, but Cooktown hung on, surviving economic decline and two devastating cyclones, to emerge as one of Tropical North Queensland's best kept secrets.

-Today Cooktown has a population of 2,000, and the town is growing again as word spreads of its beautiful location and the friendliness of its people.
-With the completion of the Mulligan Highway in 2006, the town is now easily accessible by road and air, yet its remote location, stunning landscapes and laid-back lifestyle give it a distinctly frontier feel - the very essence of Australia!
+Today Cooktown has a population of 2,300, and the town is growing again as word spreads of its beautiful location and the friendliness of its people.
+With the completion of the Mulligan Highway in 2006, the town is now easily accessible by a fully sealed road and air, yet its remote location, stunning landscapes and laid-back lifestyle give it a distinctly frontier feel - the very essence of Australia!

 Grassy Hill Redevelopment

-There is evidence of Cooktown's colourful past all over town, and many places of interest can be seen with a leisurely stroll, or on an informative historical town tour.
-Don't miss the world-class James Cook Museum, learn more about the town's history at the Cooktown History Centre, and see the Chinese Shrine at the Cooktown Cemetery.
-Look out for the Leopard Tank in Anzac Park, the Chinese Monument and Mick the Miner statue both near the wharf, and the Captain Cook Statue in Bicentennial Park.
+There is evidence of Cooktown's colourful past all over town, and many places of interest can be seen with a leisurely stroll of the town.
+Don't miss the world-class Cooktown Museum, learn more about the town's history at the Cooktown History Centre, see the Chinese Shrine at the Cooktown Cemetery or visit some of the oldest Botanic Gardens in Australia and learn about our local flora.
+For the train buffs, visit the Cooktown Historic Railway Park at the bottom of Hogg Street.

 And at the end of the day head for Grassy Hill.
 This is where James Cook stood to search for a passage through the Reef.
 It's everyone's favourite place, and the views at sunset are breath-taking.